malkhalil-luc/comp424-proj/README.md

 The following resilience patterns applied in js/api.js:

 - Timeout with AbortController
-    - fetchTicketsJson() uses an AbortController with a timeout to stop slow JSON requests.
+    - createAbortControllerWithTimeout() and fetchTicketsJson() use AbortController to stop slow JSON requests after a reasonable timeout
     - Firestore loading is also wrapped with withTimeout(...) so a slow request does not hang forever

 - Structured error messages